taielab/awesome-hacking-lists/README.md

 - [HawkeyeMonitor](https://github.com/wshuSuperman/HawkeyeMonitor) - HawkeyeMonitor 可用于企业内部的安全管理，自动化漏洞检测漏洞、企业内部资产管理，周期巡检，实时监控等服务
 - [XSS-Freak](https://github.com/PR0PH3CY33/XSS-Freak) - XSS-Freak is an xss scanner fully written in python3 from scratch. it is one of its kind since it crawls the website for all possible links and directories to expand its attack scope. then it searches them for inputs tags and then launches a  bunch of xss payloads. if an inputs is not sanitized and vulnerable to xss attacks, the tool will discover it in seconds.
 - [nfstream](https://github.com/nfstream/nfstream) - NFStream: a Flexible Network Data Analysis Framework.
-- [GDA-android-reversing-Tool](https://github.com/charles2gan/GDA-android-reversing-Tool) - GDA is a new decompiler written entirely in c++, so it does not rely on the Java platform, which is succinct, portable, and fast, and supports APK, DEX, ODEX, OAT, JAR, AAR, CLASS.
-GDA project started in 2013 and its first version 1.0 released  in 2015 at www.gda.wiki:9090
+- [GDA-android-reversing-Tool](https://github.com/charles2gan/GDA-android-reversing-Tool) - GDA is a new fast and powerful decompiler for the APK, DEX, ODEX, OAT, JAR, AAR and CLASS file. which supports malicious behavior detection, privacy leaking detection, vulnerability detection, path solving, packer identification, variable tracking, deobfuscation, python&java scripts, device memory extraction, data decryption and encryption etc.
 - [hackerone-reports](https://github.com/reddelexc/hackerone-reports) - Top disclosed reports from HackerOne
 - [LaZagneForensic](https://github.com/AlessandroZ/LaZagneForensic) - Windows passwords decryption from dump files
 - [CORStest](https://github.com/RUB-NDS/CORStest) - A simple CORS misconfiguration scanner